 Events organized at the request of economic or political stakeholders, committed to sustainable development.

 The foundation also provides expertise to facilitate the establishment of partnerships, transfers of technology and other similar contacts.

 Claude Haegi, President

 Administrator of several foundations, associations and companies, former Mayor of Geneva and a former member of the Government of the Republic and Canton of Geneva in various capacities; honorary member and former President of the Congress of Local and Regional Authorities of the Council of Europe.

-Yves Berthelot, Vice-President
+Yves Berthelot, Honorary Member

 President, French Committee of Solidarity International; Senior Research Fellow, United Nations Institute for Training and Research (UNITAR); former Executive Secretary of the Economic Commission for Europe of the United Nations.

-Daniel Goeudevert, Vice-President
+Daniel Goeudevert, Honorary Member